Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 but some of them are.

-I'm not sure I think any of them like,
+I'm not sure I think.
+Any

-maybe they all have their own
+Like I don't maybe, maybe they all have

-idiosyncrasies.
+their own idiosyncrasies.

-They definitely do.
+They definitely do it.

-And but there are patterns.
-Yes.
+But there are patterns.

-There are patterns in terms
+There are patterns

-of how a deal's going to go.
+in terms of how a deal is going to go.

-Different sectors have Jim Styles
+Different sectors have different styles

-as to how the deal may be constructed or.
+as to how the deal may be constructed

 And I think that's one of the advantages